-- Confirmation of allocated exam date and session time sent via an email from Ahpra - · Emails are sent 4 to 8 weeks before an allocated OSCE date - If a candidate's circumstances change, and they cannot attend their allocated exam, they must contact Ahpra at least 7 business days before their allocated exam date - · Remember: Submit completed documentation requested by Ahpra
+- · Confirmation of allocated exam date and session time sent via an email from Ahpra - •Emails are sent 4 to 8 weeks before an allocated OSCE date - •If a candidate's circumstances change, and they cannot attend their allocated exam, they must contact Ahpra at least 7 business days before their allocated exam date - •Remember: Submit completed documentation requested by Ahpra

-Candidates will be randomly allocated to a single examination day and session.
+Candidates will be allocated to a single examination day and session.

-The IQNM Exams Team will email a candidate their RN OSCE candidate confirmation letter (the confirmation letter) after the candidate has responded to confirm they are available for an examination cycle and is allocated to an exam date.
-The confirmation letter will be emailed no earlier than eight (8) weeks before the examination date the candidate has been allocated.
+The IQNM Exams Team will email a candidate their Confirmation Letter after the candidate has responded to confirm they are available for an examination cycle and is allocated to an exam date.
+The Confirmation Letter will be emailed no earlier than eight (8) weeks before the examination date the candidate has been allocated.

 Once the allocation is completed, changes cannot be made.
-A candidate is only confirmed to be allocated to an examination date when they have received their confirmation letter via email from the IQNM Exams Team.
-Candidates are advised not to book any travel and/or accommodation until they have received their confirmation letter.
+A candidate is only confirmed to be allocated to an examination date when they have received their Midwifery OSCE Candidate confirmation letter via email from the IQNM Exams Team (the Confirmation Letter).
+Candidates are advised not to book any travel and/or accommodation until they have received their Confirmation Letter.

-If a candidate responds to confirm their availability within eight (8) weeks of the exam date, and there are still spaces, candidates will be allocated to an examination within the eight (8) week timeframe and will receive the confirmation letter within three (3) business days of confirming their availability.
+If a candidate responds to confirm their availability within eight (8) weeks of the exam date, and there are still spaces, candidates will be allocated to an examination within the eight (8) week timeframe and will receive the Confirmation Letter within three (3) business days of confirming their availability.

-The email and confirmation letter will include:
+The email and Confirmation Letter will include:

-- Examination venue address - Examination date and time - Any details about the expectations of a candidate presenting to the examination - A copy of the OSCE Terms and Conditions, and

-• A copy of the RN OSCE Video and Audio consent form.
+- Examination venue address - Examination date and time - Any details about the expectations of a candidate presenting to the examination - A copy of the OSCE Candidate Terms and Conditions, and - A copy of the Midwifery OSCE Video and Audio consent form.

-It is vital that candidates are familiar with the details of their examination in their confirmation letter before arriving at the examination centre on their allocated examination day.
+It is vital that candidates are familiar with the details of their examination in their Confirmation Letter before arriving at the examination centre on their allocated examination day.